 The 50 richest families in the world have a combined net worth of $1.2 trillion.
 The Koch family, the second richest name on the list, is worth a staggering $100 billion.
 For many families, it isn’t just about success and business growth, but the business of building wealth through loopholes like philanthropy and loose taxation laws.

-Facebook founder and CEO, Mark Zuckerberg added 41 billion dollars to his wealth over the past year.
-And that’s nothing compared to what Tesla CEO, Elon Musk raked in: 157 billion.
+Facebook founder and CEO, Mark Zuckerberg added $41 billion to his wealth over the past year.
+And that’s nothing compared to what Tesla CEO, Elon Musk raked in: $157 billion.
 The majority of humans on the planet can’t even fathom earning that amount of money.
 Yet, for many in the top .01 percent, it’s a never-ending cycle of holding onto and building their wealth for generations to come.
 As the rich get richer and take up a bigger piece of the pie, what’s left for the rest of us?
 How can leaders and laws slow this extreme wealth inequality?